Rahat-Kabir/codable/README.md

 # Codable

-An AI-powered coding assistant scaffold built with LangGraph and LangChain.
-This repository is a minimal starting point for building task‑oriented developer agents that reason over code, call tools, and assist in day‑to‑day coding.
+Codable bundles a LangGraph/LangChain coding agent scaffold with an optional FastAPI web UI.
+The agent is prompt-driven: you submit a project request and it generates code—no live editing loop so far.

-## Features
+## What's Included

-- LangGraph agent scaffolding (`agent/graph.py`) for multi‑step reasoning and tool orchestration
-- Prompt and state modules (`agent/prompts.py`, `agent/states.py`) ready for extension
-- Tooling surface (`agent/tools.py`) to plug in code search, file edits, and other capabilities
-- Pluggable LLM providers via LangChain (OpenAI, Groq)
-- `.env` support via `python-dotenv` for API keys
-- Simple entry point in `main.py`
+- Agent core: `agent/` holds prompts, typed state, tools, and the LangGraph wiring.
+- CLI entry point: `main.py` is a thin starter you can extend to run the graph or script workflows.
+- Web UI: `app.py` and `static/` serve a real-time dashboard with prompt input, stage updates, file previews, and downloads over WebSockets.

+## Tech we use (and why)

+- LangGraph + LangChain: keeps multi-step reasoning transparent while giving us LLM provider flexibility.
+- FastAPI + WebSockets: lightweight async server that makes streaming status updates trivial.
+- Vanilla JS + CSS + Prism.js: minimal front-end stack that stays easy to fork, yet provides syntax-highlighted previews.

-## Quick Start
+## Requirements

-### Prerequisites

 - Python `>= 3.11`
-- One or more LLM provider keys: `OPENAI_API_KEY` and/or `GROQ_API_KEY`
+- `OPENAI_API_KEY` and/or `GROQ_API_KEY`
-- Optional: [uv](https://github.com/astral-sh/uv) for fast Python env management
+- Optional: [uv](https://github.com/astral-sh/uv) for dependency management

-### Setup

-1. Create a virtual environment and install deps
+## Install

 Using uv (recommended):